BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/WriteStatsGenOdfAngleFile.md

 ## Description ##

-This filter is used in a workflow where the user would like to generate a synthetic microstructure with an ODF that matches (as closely as possible) an existing experimental data set or other data set that is being mimiced.
+This filter is used in a workflow where the user would like to generate a synthetic microstructure with an ODF that matches (as closely as possible) an existing experimental data set or other data set that is being mimicked.
 The basic workflow is the following:

 0. Import or Read in Euler Angle data
 1. Optionally threshold the data so each cell is marked as allowable or not-allowable.
-2. Insert the "Write StatsGenerator IDF Angle File" filter in the pipeline.
+2. Insert the "Write StatsGenerator ODF Angle File" filter in the pipeline.
 3. Run the pipeline to produce the file.
 4. Launch StatsGenerator
 5. Generate the data